 Tetanus shot pain and adverse reactions are common following vaccine administration.
 In severe cases, various side effects include shoulder injuries, Parsonage-Turner Syndrome, Anaphylaxis, and other injuries.
 If you suffered an adverse reaction or injury after receiving the tetanus vaccine, you may be entitled to compensation from a federal trust fund called the National Vaccine Injury Compensation Program.

 The tetanus vaccine is administered to prevent tetanus which is a bacterial infection.
 Sometimes referred to as Lockjaw, it is a serious bacterial infection that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
+These injuries are initiate different side effects than a flu shot injury or an MMR vaccine injury.
 Tetanus can interfere with your ability to breathe and ultimately threaten your life.
 The bacteria can be found in soil, dust, and animal feces making young children a susceptible target.

 Tetanus shots are a part of the childhood vaccine schedule, which calls for four injections between two (2) months and four-to-six (4 to 6) years of age with a booster provided at 11 or 12 years of age.
 Adults generally have the option of one (1) booster every 10 years thereafter.